TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

 2- Augmentation
    * DAISEE-AugClass0&1.ipynb file is used to apply augmentation techniques to the class 0 and class1
-   * You can use the same ipynb file with a different dataset (eg: VRESEE), by only changing the paths at the fourth cell.
+   * You can use the same ipynb file with a different dataset (eg: VRESEE), by only changing the paths at the fourth cell

 3- Feature Extraction using EfficientNet B7

 4- Train and tune the

 ## Cite